mjsprengel/gravity/README.md

 ![image](https://user-images.githubusercontent.com/18639528/36775137-6bba5c42-1c26-11e8-80ed-4c703f1b6840.png)

-where g(t,x) is the Planet's calculated acceleration due to all other bodies, and f(t,v) is the current velocity of itself.
+where g(t,x) is the Planet's calculated acceleration due to all other bodies, and f(t,v_n+1) is the velocity on the next frame.
+The Euler-Cromer method uses what the velocity would be during the next timestep, not the current timestep, to calculate what the position will be.
+This appears to have interesting properties, like conservation of energy for simulated oscillatory systems where the normal Euler method tends to blow up in energy over time due to cascading/accumulating error.

 # Screenshot